green-coder/minimallist/README.md

 ## Minimallist

-A minimalist data driven data model library, inspired by Spec and Malli.
+A minimalist data driven data model library, inspired by [Clojure Spec](https://clojure.org/guides/spec) and [Malli](https://github.com/metosin/malli).

+## Features

+- no macro, no static registry, pure functions.
+- fully data driven, models are hash-map based,
+- support recursive definitions, sequence regex,
+- relatively simple implementation, very short to read (about 100 lines of code)
+- helpers functions to create the hash-map models painlessly,
+- cross platform (`.cljc`)

+## Non-features

+- does not integrate with anything else,
+- does not try hard to be performant,
+- no roadmap or timeline: I made this library mainly for my own usage, and I take my time.

 ## Usage